 The Project is a partnership between Welsh Government, Regional Consortia, Cardiff Metropolitan University, the University of Wales Trinity St David(UWTSD), Bangor University and a national network of Lead Enquiry Schools (formerly Professional Learning Pioneer schools).

 The schools involved are currently undertaking a range of enquiries exploring the professional implications of the new curriculum, supported by a partner Higher Education Institution (HEI).
 An area on Hwb has been established for NPEP, where schools’ enquiries are organised by enquiry theme.
-This will enable the wider schools network to keep up to date with ongoing enquires and will also encourage and support all practitioners to develop as professional enquirers.
+This will enable the wider schools network to keep up to date with ongoing enquiries and will also encourage and support all practitioners to develop as professional enquirers.

 Progress on schools’ enquiries will be captured periodically and the relevant sections of the site updated as the enquiry progresses.